 The University Link

 One of the first ministers, the Reverend Charles Ferme, also held the post of first-Principal of Fraserburgh University.
-The University, however, was short-lived, and you may see a plaque commemorating its existence on the exterior wall of the remains of the Alexandra Hotel in College Bounds.
+The University, however, was short-lived.

 The Stained Glass Window